Welcome to the 2013 Fall Soccer Season

 Important Dates To Remember

-· September 14th – Picture Day – (additional details to follow)
+· TBD – Picture Day – (additional details to follow)

 Calling All Field Coordinators

 We are still looking for more Field Coordinators.
 Especially at the 1:00pm sessions.
-If you are willing to help, please come to the Training Session tonight (Thursday, 8/22).
-We will be at the East End of Pleasant Valley Fields from 6:30pm-7:30pm.
-Bring your kids, ready to play.
-I will be running a model session.
+If you are willing to help, please contact me.

 See you all at the fields,